 Overview

+This site-specific and story-led museum is expected to be a globally significant spiritual and cultural landmark.
+Gifted with a site adjacent to the UNESCO World Heritage Site — Baptism Site“Bethany Beyond the Jordan” (Al-Maghtas), the new museum will be located on the east bank of the Jordan River.
 For centuries Christian believers, spiritual seekers, and culture enthusiasts have been drawn to the site, inspired to connect with its numinous and holy qualities and history, and to experience the wild and evocative landscape that surrounds it.
+To serve these visitors, the Museum is scheduled to open in 2030 to mark the bimillennial of Christ’s baptism.

 As described in the New Testament, Jesus came to Bethany Beyond the Jordan to be baptized by John; as he emerged from the water the voice of God the Father was heard; and the Holy Spirit descended in the form of a dove.
 The moment marks the beginning of Jesus’ ministry and the origin of the sacrament of baptism, practiced subsequently across diverse Christian traditions.